sarsamurmu/reboost/README.md

 - Support for Plugins.
 - Import resolving.
 - Hot Module Replacement.
-- Out of the box support for CSS Modules, JSX, and TypeScript.
+- Out of the box support for CSS Modules, JSX, PostCSS, and TypeScript.
 - Preprocessor support.
 - Works with [Electron](https://www.electronjs.org/).